jpowerwa/animalia/README.md

  * _concept:_ The name of the concept.
 For example: 'otter' or 'river'
  * _type:_ The type of the concept.
 One of: animal,place,number,body part,food,species
- * _lives:_ Does your implementation handle malformed, edge case, or fuzzed input without failing and while returning meaningful messages on the cause of the failure?
+ * _lives:_ A semantic relationship that defines where the animal lives.
+The values can be empty or any concept that is a place type.
  * _has body part:_ A semantic relationship that defines the body parts of the animal.
 The values can be empty any concept which has the body part type.
  * _has fur:_ A semantic relationship that defines if the animal has fur or not.
-The values can be true, false, or don't know.
+The values can be true, false, or empty.
  * _has scales:_ A semantic relationship that defines if the animal has scales or not.
-The values can be true, false, or don't know.
+The values can be true, false, or empty.
  * _eats:_ A semantic relationship that defines what the animal eats.
 The values can be empty or any concept which is food.
  * _parent species:_ A semantic relationship that defines the parent species of the animal or species.
 The values can be a species or empty.
  * _leg count:_ A semantic relationship that defines if the number of legs an animal has.
 The values can be a number or empty.